Welcome!

 It's Simple

 Yet as we recover, we go from having bad years, months, or weeks to perhaps just bad days, hours, or moments.
 It is actually simple.
 We simply need to stop blindly running around in the same old circles.
-It's time to open up our eyes and ears, hearts and minds, and look up to the light of a new day and new way of living in awareness of our habitual thinking and behaving learned long ago in dysfunctional families, societies, cultures, and so forth.
+It's time to open up our eyes and ears, hearts and minds, and look up to the light of a new day and new way of living in awareness of our habitual thinking and behaving learned long ago in dysfunctional families, societies, and cultures.
+Like exercise and learning, even small efforts over time can result in major life changing (and saving) growth and enjoyment.

 It may be simple, but healing won't be fast, easy, or painless, as it will take time, hard work, and suffering, but you are worth!.
-This process is similar to cleaning and treating an deep, infected, and festering wound, as it may hurt like hell, much more than ignoring it and soldiering on, but necessary to effect real and long term health and healing. yet have no doubt, if you look and listen deeply, and do the work, you and your life will heal, grow, and transform.
+This process is sometimes like cleaning and treating a deep, infected, and festering wound, as it may hurt like hell, much more than ignoring it and soldiering on, but necessary to effect real and long term health and healing. yet have no doubt, if you look and listen deeply, and do the work, you and your life will heal, grow, and transform.

 From Hurting to Healing to Helping